mw0/MLnotebooks/multiClass/README.md

 I used `gensim`s Latent Dirichlet Allocation model to get topic and document weights from the TF-IDF encoded messages.
 Starting with a guess of 10 topics, the `pyLDAvis` inter-topic distance visualizations showed a couple cases of overlapping classes.
 This lead me to reduce the topic count to 8, which look good in the [topic model visualizations](TopicModelVisualizations.md).

-In the end, the separation into what appeared to be well-separated LDA topics mattered little.
+In the end, the separation into what appeared to be well-separated LDA topics was anything but an improvement; the logistic regression classifier obtained relatively poor results.

-The logistic regression classifier obtained relatively poor results.
+*As an initial guess, I would say that the substantial reduction in dimensionality to 9 features from 13k resulted in too much information loss.*